-Set up correctly, a discretionary trust offers one way to move money out of your estate and possibly reduce your potential liability to IHT.
-A gift of your assets into this trust is called a 'chargeable lifetime transfer' (CLT) as it may be subject to one or more IHT charges during your lifetime.
-See page 16 for more details.
-A trust can also avoid the prospect of lengthy delays often associated with the administration of estates so that, in the event of your death, the people you want to benefit from your estate do so as quickly as possible.
+Set up correctly, a bare trust offers one way to move money out of your estate and possibly reduce your potential liability to IHT.
+A gift of your assets into a bare trust is called a 'potentially exempt transfer' (PET) as it has the potential to be exempt from IHT after a seven-year period.
+A trust can also avoid the prospect of lengthy delays often associated with administration of estates so that, in the event of your death, the people you want to benefit from your estate do so as quickly as possible.

-Who is involved with a discounted gift trust - discretionary version?
+Who is involved with a discounted gift trust - bare version?

-There are normally three parties involved in setting up a Discounted Gift Trust:
+There are normally three parties involved in setting up a discounted gift trust:

 - You, the settlor, either on your own (as a single settlor) or with someone else, such as a spouse or civil partner (as joint settlors).
 The settlor invests a cash sum in a bond (the trust fund) and then transfers the legal ownership of this investment to their chosen trustees. - The trustees are the legal owners of the assets, and they manage the assets for the benefit of the beneficiaries.
 They are also responsible for dealing with and distributing the trust fund on the settlor's death.
-Trustees can be friends, family, trusted individuals; or you can use the services of a professional trustee provider. - The beneficiaries of a discretionary version of the discounted gift trust are groups or 'classes' of people who may benefit from the trust following the settlor's death.
-This could be, for example, 'my grandchildren', including future grandchildren as yet unborn.
-The trustees will use their discretion to decide who should benefit from the trust, and although you can make your wishes known to them, they will ultimately decide.
-With discounted gift trusts, settlors (including your spouse or civil partner if they are a settlor) are only able to benefit from the right to receive withdrawals.
+Trustees can be friends, family, trusted individuals, or you can use the services of a professional trustee provider.
+You can also appoint yourself as one of the trustees. - The beneficiaries of a bare version of a discounted gift trust are the individuals who you want to benefit from the trust fund.
+You name these individuals when the trust starts.
+You cannot under any circumstances change the beneficiaries in the future.

+With discounted gift trusts, settlor(s) (including your spouse or civil partner if they are a settlor) are only able to benefit from the right to receive withdrawals.